-Smokefree legislation has made public places smokefree.
 It is important that the public sector leads by example, displaying to others the best of policy and implementation of policy.
 The Alliance fully supports the smokefree message in the NHS and other public sector areas.
 The Alliance understands the irony of allowing smoking in areas, especially health associated environments, when it is known to do so much harm to health and cause so many illnesses.
-The Alliance is working towards all NHS acute trusts in Devon implementing a gold standard 'whole http://www.nottinghamshire.gov.uk/smoking in pregnancy.doc [accessed 27.5.10]
+The Alliance is working towards all NHS acute trusts in Devon implementing a gold standard 'whole organisation' smokefree policy, supported with systems such as referrals to stop smoking and availability of nicotine replacement therapy.